-Revamped Google Maps app now rolling out on Android, coming soon to iOSAlex Wagner - Deputy Managing Editor, News Desk
+Revamped Google Maps app now rolling out on Android, coming soon to iOSAlex Wagner - Editorial Director of News and Content

 After teasing a refreshed Maps application back at Google I/O, Google today began rolling the new-look app out to Android users everywhere.
 The new Google Maps takes the design that originated in last year's iPhone app and builds upon it with a more Google Now-ish look and some additional features.